 ‘Try stacking books both horizontally and vertically to create a cute vignette,' Nadine suggests.
 Or 'add a few trailing plants to make everything feel organic,'. her top tip when it comes to styling shelves is 'be mindful not to over-style’.
 Less is more, it's about striking the perfect balance.

-Turn it vertically rather than horizontally, to change the rooms perspective.
-Even a few inches from where it is now can make a difference, just your wait – give the rug a twist.
+Turn it vertically rather than horizontally, to change the room's perspective.
+Even a few inches from where it is now can make a difference.

-Create a new focal point for the living room room by repositioning the TV.
-As much as we don't like to admit their prominence, TVs are more often than not the anchor of the living room scheme – the point to which all eyes come back to.
-And as we are all no doubt watching our screens more than ever it’s suddenly feeling imposing perhaps.
+Create a new focal point for the living room by repositioning the TV.
+As much as we don't like to admit their prominence, TVs are more often than not the anchor of the living room scheme.

 By moving the TV (where it's not wall-mounted of course) we can completely change the dominant aspect of the living room, in an instant.
 Even better, where possible hide it from sight.

 Best thing about all of this simple redecoration is they are free and totally reversible.
-You can rearrange your house back to how you like once this is all over.
 But we wouldn't mind betting a lot of these changes will stay in place, as you'll love how the little changes can make a big difference.